 Interactive posters are similar to academic posters but use web-links, animations, videos, etc to enable the audience to access further informational materials on the topic.

-These kind of visuals are a great learning and teaching tool to either use with students or get them to create something themselves, especially when explaining a difficult process.
-Interactive graphics are a good way to strengthen students knowledge and develop their awareness.
+This kind of visuals are a great learning and teaching tool to either use with students or get them to create something themselves, especially when explaining a difficult process.
+Interactive graphics are a good way to strengthen students' knowledge and develop their awareness.

 Design terms can seem overwhelming to people who don't come from that background.
 However, this link will walk you through elements in simple steps:

 Some online tools that are usual for creating interactive posters are:

 Bringing to life images, by adding text, web links, videos and audio.
 They can be shared or embedded online.

 Picktochart is both an infographic and presentation app that allows you to turn boring data into something more appealing in a few simple steps.
 There is a free version, with paid for version giving you more template options, with a number of templates you can customise.